 Substitution risks: There have already been instances of what chemists refer to as “regrettable substitutions” for PFAS, where manufacturers replaced these chemicals with alternatives that they believed would be safer only to withdraw those products when health concerns arose.7

-Travis Decaminada is Emerging Issues senior analyst at Verisk.
+Travis Decaminada is Emerging Issues senior analyst, Underwriting Solutions at Verisk.

-Lucian McMahon is a research manager for AIR’s Arium team at Verisk.
+Lucian McMahon is research manager, Extreme Event Solutions at Verisk.

-Eleanor Bragg is an analyst for AIR’s Arium team at Verisk.
+Eleanor Bragg is analyst, Extreme Event Solutions at Verisk.

-David Geller, CPCU, SCLA, is commercial casualty product development specialist at Verisk.
+David Geller, CPCU, SCLA, is manager, product and innovation, Underwriting Solutions at Verisk.

-Christopher Sirota, CPCU, is the Emerging Issues product development lead at Verisk.
+Christopher Sirota, CPCU, is the Emerging Issues product development lead, Underwriting Solutions at Verisk.